Some $q$-supercongruences from transformation formulas for basic hypergeometric series: Proofs of Theorems and

 It is easy to see that this time the numerator has the factor $(1-q^{(d-1)n})(1-q^{(2-d)n})$ and is therefore divisible by $\Phi_n(q)^2$, and again the denominator is coprime with $\Phi_n(q)$.
-This proves \eqref{eq:qd2} for the second case.
+This proves \eqref{eq:qd2} for the first case. \end{proof}

 Letting $a=1$ and $d=3$ in \eqref{eq:qd2}, we get

 Similarly as in the proof of Theorem~\ref{thm:first}, we can prove that

 This completes the proof of \eqref{eq;3rd-noa}.